NYC is US

 In an historic election, we coordinated outreach in English, Spanish, and Chinese encouraging members of our community not just to vote, but to take action to support the democratic process.

-Providing Services to More New Yorkers
+Providing services to more New Yorkers

 In 2020, we expanded our Early Head Start and Family Child Care Network into Brooklyn and launched the Prevention Program, which engages families to address and combat the root causes of foster care, in East New York.